mg-Ben/raspberry-homenet-monitoring/README.md

 3. Run Raspberry Pi Imager and select the Raspberry Pi model (in this case, see Section [[0.1](#01-raspberry-pi---model)]), the Operating System (in this case, Ubuntu Server, as specified in Section [[0.2](#02-raspberry-pi---operating-system)]) as well as the microSD/USB where the Operating System will be loaded (in this tutorial, we are using a MicroSD, as specified in Section [[0.3](#03-raspberry-pi---hard-disk-storage)]).
 To this end, select _Other general-purpose OS > Ubuntu > Ubuntu Server LTS_
 4. Configure Internet connectivity (WLAN): this is optional, but recommended
 5. Configure Timezone (highly recommended to prevent NTP or _Network Time Protocol_ related problems when your Raspberry Pi connects to the local home network LAN NTP Servers)
-5. Configure hostname and user/password for SSH (_Secure SHell_)
+5. Configure hostname and user/password for [SSH](#16-ssh-secure-shell)

 ## 2.2.
 Downloading tools in Operating System
 The following APT (_Advanced Packaging Tool_, the tool for managing software packages in a Debian-based Systems like Ubuntu) packages are needed to configure Raspberry Pi as a Wireless Access Point:
 - `hostapd` (_Host Access Point Daemon_) [[5](#references)]: the most important one, will let us configure Raspberry Pi as an Access Point for IEEE 802.11 (i.e. the set of standards for WLANs)
-- `dhcpcd5` (_DHCP or Dynamic Host Configuration Protocol Client Daemon_) [[13](#references)]: this tools acts as a DHCP client.
-Summarizing, with this tool we can set a static IP address for our Raspberry Pi.
-This is mandatory when configuring an Access Point.
+- `dhcpcd5` (_[DHCP](#15-dhcp-dynamic-host-configuration-protocol) Client Daemon_) [[13](#references)]: this tools acts as a DHCP client.
+Summarizing, with this tool we can set a static IP address for our Raspberry Pi so that we can connect from another device.
+This is mandatory when configuring an Access Point

-> Whenever we connect a device to an Access Point (e.g. the Home router), the device, which acts as a DHCP client, will send a request (by a DCHP discover request) to the broadcast address (255.255.255.255), as it doesn't know exactly where the DHCP server is running (DHCP server may be configured in any device, not always in AP).
-The DHCP server will reply with a DHCP offer that contains several IP addresses that can be chosen by the device.
-At this time, DHCP server doesn't know the IP address of the DHCP client, so it will send the offer to 255.255.255.255 too.
-Then, the device will choose one and, after making the decision, will communicate it to the DHCP server (at this moment, DHCP client already knows the IP address of the DCHP server, because DHCP server sent a DHCP offer before).
-Finally, DHCP server will send a DCHP acknowledgement

-> However, when we want to set a static IP address for our device, we have to do it carefully so as to prevent the DHCP server from assigning the same IP address to another device in the LAN

 - `bridge-utils`
 - `tshark`